Dauria (film)

-Dauria (Даурия) is a 1971 Soviet historical action/drama set in Siberia, Russia.
+Dauria (Даурия) is a 1971 Soviet historical adventure drama set in Siberia, Russia.
 Adapted from the novel of the same name by Konstantin Sedykh and directed by Viktor Tregubovich.

 While the movie was criticized by some Soviet critics for its historical inaccuracies, its epic scope and intense battle scenes won wide praise and has been credited with affecting the political landscape of Siberian Russia.

 Plot

-Epic film about traditional life of Cossacks in the Siberian province of Dauria at the time of the communist revolution.
-Focused on a Cossack village that is living like one big family under the guidance of a strong leader - Ataman (Kopelyan).
+Epic film about traditional life of Cossacks in the Siberian province of Dauria at the time of the First World War and the communist revolution in Russia.
+Focused on a Cossack village that lives under the guidance of a strong leader, Ataman (Kopelyan), as well, as their way of life and its effect on young Cossack Roman Ulybin (Solomin) who is mistreated because his father, a mature Cossack Severian Ulybin (Shelokhonov) despises his estranged brother Vasili Ulybin, Roman's uncle, for his secret affiliation with the Red Communist revolutionaries.

-Young Cossack Roman Ulybin (Solomin) is in love with beautiful Dashutka (Golovina).
-Roman is asking his father, Severian Ulybin (Shelokhonov), to send a Matchmaker (Shukshina) before it's too late.
-But father Severian has no money, while wealthy crook has already hired the Matchmaker, and his son gets married at the lavish traditional wedding with singing, dancing and drinking in the Russian style.
+Roman Ulybin is madly in love with beautiful Dashutka (Golovina).
+Roman is desperately asking his father, Severian Ulybin, to send a Matchmaker (Shukshina) to perform a traditional wooing ritual with the parents of the desired girl before it's too late.
+But father Severian has no money for such a ritual, while a wealthy crook has already hired the same Matchmaker, and soon the crook's son gets married at the lavish traditional wedding with singing, dancing and drinking in the Russian style.

-So, frustrated Roman Ulybin leaves his father's home to follow his big brother Vasili, a Communist leader who promises happiness after the revolution.
-But, after the revolution, people suffer a cascade of troubles.
-Good old traditional life is destroyed by chaos, lawlessness and crime.
-Greed and envy blinds many people, and they forget their good traditions and life as good neighbors.
-Cossack leader Ataman is brutally beaten and humiliated by executioner.
-Roman's father, Severian, is murdered in a wrongful dispute, and Roman is too late to reconcile with his father.